How do I request a leave of absence?

 Applying after reading week

-eave of absence is only granted in exceptional circumstances after reading week.
+Leave of absence is only granted in exceptional circumstances after reading week.
 The Leave of Absence form ARO 033 should be completed and submitted via email to Student Programmes (email@example.com) together with medical or other appropriate independent supporting documentation of the circumstances which are preventing you studying or have prevented you from studying.
 The supporting documentation must be independent i.e. it cannot come from a member of university staff, your family nor friends and it must cover the period in question.
 As a result of COVID-19 illness, or other medical grounds for which you are unable to obtain supporting medical documentation from the NHS, due to the unprecedented demand on the service we will, for this period only, accept requests prior to the leave of absence request deadline without supporting documentation.

 I’ve started my dissertation – does this matter?

 If you require additional time to complete your dissertation you must discuss your circumstances with your dissertation supervisor before submitting a Leave of Absence Request Form.
 There are several options open to you in this situation, some of which may have financial implications.